etingof/talks/pyvo-optional-static-typing/source/slides.rst

 * Undermines duck typing
 * Does not catch all typing bugs
 * Introduces ugly syntax
-* Litters code with typs definitions
+* Litters code with types definitions
 * Stubs maintenance is a pain

 Should I use it?